Forget billionaires, museums the ticket for fine art market | Malay Mail

 Eight of the 10 most expensive works sold in the first of this year were produced during that period, including Russian abstract painter Kazimir Malevich's "Suprematist Composition", which sold in New York in May for US$85.8 million, over US$25 million more than when it was last sold in 2010.

-But contemporary art is still popular with buyers, with Andy Warhol and Jean-Michel Basquiat among the top-selling artists. — AFP
+But contemporary art is still popular with buyers, with Andy Warhol and Jean-Michel Basquiat among the top-selling artists. — AFP-Relaxnews